Large security presence in place today at State Capitol

-A warning from authorities remains in effect Sunday for people to steer clear of the Minnesota State Capitol, where a scant number of President Donald Trump's supporters gathered a day earlier amid a massive security presence meant to ward off any unrest inspired by the violent insurrection inside the halls of the U.S. Congress early this month.
+A small number of people came to the State Capitol for a second day Sunday under the watchful eye of a massive security presence in place to discourage any potential unrest as the final days of Donald Trump's presidency tick down.

-State and federal law enforcement have been monitoring reports of possible violent protests Sunday at state capitols around the country inspired by Trump's unsubstantiated accusations that election fraud has positioned Joe Biden to be inaugurated Wednesday as the next president.
+State authorities had warned people to steer clear of the capitol in the wake of Minnesota and federal law enforcement monitoring reports of possible violent protests at state capitols around the country bubbling up 11 days after the deadly insurrection on U.S. Congress by Trump's supporters.

 An FBI bulletin from late December surfaced last week and warned of the possibility that armed Boogaloo Bois extremists were prepared to use violence at demonstrations in Minnesota and Michigan on Sunday.
 However, DPS Commissioner John Harrington said that alert's contents are now "dated material."